 I’m excited that Bethany is sharing her thoughts with us today about perseverance.
 I found her by chance on Facebook and I am so glad I did.
 I really admire her career and accomplishments.
 You should check out her site after you finish reading her interview.
 Thank you, Bethany, for taking part!
 You taught me a lot!
 I’m proud of you for speaking up, being authentic, and sharing your story.

 Bethany Butzer, Ph.D. is an author, speaker, researcher and yoga teacher who helps people create a life they love.
 She offers tools, techniques and resources that promote wellness on all levels: mind, body and spirit.
 She serves as a catalyst for positive change and a guide on your path toward living in authenticity.
-Check out Bethany’s book, The Antidepressant Antidote, follow her on Facebook and Twitter, and join her whole-self health revolution here.
+Check out Bethany’s book, The Antidepressant Antidote, follow her on Facebook and Twitter, read her blog posts on Positively Positive, and join her whole-self health revolution here.
+Read her interview below.

 I think one of the pieces of advice that has had the most impact on me lately comes from life coach and author Gabrielle Bernstein’s teachings from A Course in Miracles.
 Gabrielle’s basic premise is that each moment presents us with an opportunity to choose love or fear.
 When we choose love, we experience a miracle, which is simply a shift in perception.
 So for example you can perceive the loss of a job as a scary life event that is going to have a horrible outcome, or you can see it as an exciting new beginning.
 It’s all about perception.
 As Henry Ford said, “Whether you think that you can, or that you can’t, you are usually right.”